Preserve the Health of Your Smile

 Wisdom teeth can cause several complications for some patients.
-Our experienced oral surgeons, Dr. Eric Geist, Dr. Richard D. Willis, and Dr. Matthew W. Fowlkes, are experts in wisdom tooth removal.
+Our experienced oral surgeons, Dr. Eric Geist, Dr. Matthew W. Fowlkes, and Dr. Nick Gregory are experts in wisdom tooth removal.
 We combine years of experience with effective anesthesia and sedation, which allows us to perform quick and comfortable extractions.
 If you or your teen are considering the procedure, one of our doctors can determine whether wisdom tooth removal is needed during a consultation at either our Monroe, LA or Ruston, LA practice.

 What Are Wisdom Teeth?